d3x0r/JSON6/README.md

 ## Caveats

-Does not include stringify, instead falling back to original JSON.stringify.
+Does not include stringify, instead falling back to original (internal) JSON.stringify.
 This will cause problems maintaining undefined, Infinity and NaN type values.

 ### Summary of Changes from JSON5